-Scaling Jira Onboarding with AI
+Defining the Jira Onboarding Experience with AI

 Team: Led design within a cross-functional group of 11 engineers, an architect, and a PM